 Many of these musical instruments are easy enough for your children to make with very little help from you!
 Recycled materials help to keep the cost down so that every child in your family can have their own musical instrument.
+Have fun with these musical instrument making ideas today!

 (All photos, descriptions, and links below are used with permission.
 Affiliate links are included.)